asiffer/bio/_pages/03_software.md

 This code is hosted on <a href="https://asiffer.github.io/libspot/">github</a> and <a href="https://launchpad.net/~asiffer/+archive/ubuntu/libspot">launchpad</a>
-(so you can just add my ppa to your ubuntu system, use `apt-get` magic command and you are done!)
+(so you can just add my ppa to your debian/ubuntu system, use `apt-get` magic command and you are done!)

 ---